 Perhaps our most important warning is that every new email should be read with some degree of skepticism.
 If you are ever in doubt as to an email’s authenticity, it is best to check with your IT team before opening any attachments, and especially before complying with any instructions.

 Finally, scammers and malware criminals are increasingly using a technique called “social engineering.”
 This term covers a wide range of ways they attempt to gain your trust and convince you to comply with their instructions.
 Phishing emails may, for example, include your name, personal information, or the branding of a respected company.

 You may have heard of the Microsoft “Tech Support” phone scam which has been aggressively targeting home users.
 This is an example of social engineering, where the criminal impersonates a Microsoft help desk technician, convincing the victim to allow them to remotely access their computer, download malware and even pay for the service!
 The wickedness of this scheme is compounded by the degree of complicity required of the victim.

-There’s no better time than now to learn about about how to protect yourself and your team from ransomware attacks, phishing schemes, and the range of cyber scams that criminals employ in trying to access your information and steal your hard-earned cash.
+There’s no better time than now to learn about about how to protect yourself and your team from crypto ransomware threats, phishing schemes, and the range of cyber scams that criminals employ in trying to access your information and steal your hard-earned cash.

 To read more about the ransomware threats we mention above, here are a few articles that address the topic: